-WNY Nutrition is happy to announce that we are now accepting the following insurance plans: Aetna, American Specialty Health (ASH), BCBS, Cigna, Empire BCBS, Health Republic Insurance of NY(HRINY), Independent Health, Magnicare, Medicare, MVP Healthcare, Nova Medicalcare Network, United Healthcare, & Univera.
+WNY Nutrition is happy to announce that we are now accepting the following insurance plans: Aetna, American Specialty Health (ASH), BCBS, Cigna, Empire BCBS, Independent Health, Magnicare, MVP Healthcare, Nova Medicalcare Network, United Healthcare, Univera, & Yourcare.
 Please your insurance company for specific coverage/co-pays.

 When calling to ask about coverage from your insurance company, please ask the following questions: Do you cover the following codes?
 97803 & 97802 for Medical Nutrition Therapy as well as G0108 for Diabetes Counseling.
 If they state no, please then ask if you have any coverage under health care reform.
 It is important that you document and obtain a reference number from your call and provide that to us.